brilt/MachineLearning/Readme.md

-Each branch is a different project, nothing to see on this one
+Here is a small project to determine the relationship between student test scores & amount of hours studied.
+Credits to Siraj Raval and his video : https://www.youtube.com/watch?v=uwwWVAgJBcM